 But, then he started to push me a little bit too hard to do things with him that I didn't want to do.
 I'm not going to go into overt details.
 But, it became blatantly obvious that he wanted making out to turn into more than that.
 But I didn't.
 And I wouldn't go there.

 He tried once, and I understand why he did.
 So many girls say that they don't want to go past a certain point too soon, and then they do.
 So I actually understand the initial attempt.

 But then he tried again.

-And again.
 And I started to get pissed off.

 I said before that I'm not an overtly sexual person, and what I mean by that is that the VAST majority of the time, I have not, will not, and do not develop a sexual relationship with someone before I am ready.
-When I will be ready?
+When will I be ready?
 No clue.
 But I have seen far too many relationships, mine and others, crash and burn because the physical/sexual parts of a relationship came into play too soon.
 Beyond those reasons, generally speaking for me, there has to be a certain level of comfort and of trust between me and someone I am in a relationship with for me to get to that point.
 And I was not there with this guy.

-After getting pressured to doing more than I was ready or willing to do FOUR TIMES, and saying "No!"
+After getting pressured into doing more than I was ready or willing to do FOUR TIMES, and saying "No!"
 FOUR TIMES, I finally got up and off of the bed where we'd been watching the movie.
 I told him I was going to go.
 And he looked absolutely dumbfounded.
 I'm shaking my head even as I'm writing this at that.
-I told him that I had had a good time, and I wanted to leave still feeling like I had a good time.
+I told him that I had a good time, and I wanted to leave still feeling like I had a good time.
 So I walked out to his living room, collected my thing, put on my jacket...and even as I had my jacket on and my purse slung over my shoulder with my keys in hand, this guy was STILL trying to take my clothes off.
-And I shot him down one last time.
+So, I shot him down one last time.